-- 6.1 Yes, the Council has given consideration to air quality and mitigation measures. - 6.2 The main references in the NPPF are: - 9.
-Promoting sustainable transport - 103.
-The planning system should actively manage patterns of growth in support of these objectives.
+- 8.1 Yes the council has given consideration to air quality and mitigation measures. - 8.2 The main references in the NPPF are as follows:

+9. Promoting sustainable transport

+103. The planning system should actively manage patterns of growth in support of these objectives.
 Significant development should be focused on locations which are or can be made sustainable, through limiting the need to travel and offering a genuine choice of transport modes.
 This can help to reduce congestion and emissions, and improve air quality and public health.
-However, opportunities to maximise sustainable transport solutions will vary between urban and rural areas, and this should be taken into account in both plan-making and decision-making. - 15.
-Conserving and enhancing the natural environment - 181.
-Planning policies and decisions should sustain and contribute towards compliance with relevant limit values or national objectives for pollutants, taking into account the presence of Air Quality Management Areas and Clean Air Zones, and the cumulative impacts from individual sites in local areas.
+However, opportunities to maximise sustainable transport solutions will vary between urban and rural areas, and this should be taken into account in both plan-making and decision-making.

+15. Conserving and enhancing the natural environment

+- 181. Planning policies and decisions should sustain and contribute towards compliance with relevant limit values or national objectives for pollutants, taking into account the presence of Air Quality Management Areas and Clean Air Zones, and the cumulative impacts from individual sites in local areas.
 Opportunities to improve air quality or mitigate impacts should be identified, such as through traffic and travel management, and green infrastructure provision and enhancement.
 So far as possible these opportunities should be considered at the plan-making stage, to ensure a strategic approach and limit the need for issues to be reconsidered when determining individual applications.
-Planning decisions should ensure that any new development in Air Quality Management Areas and Clean Air Zones is consistent with the local air quality action plan. - 6.3 With regard to air quality, promoting sustainable transport and limiting the need to travel are key factors.
-Actively managing patterns of growth in support of these objectives has involved planning for sustainable communities, and it this approach which underpins the Local Plan.
-It should be noted that the Local Plan sits within a wider range of initiatives within the County and District which relate to air quality including: Air Quality Action Plan, Climate Change Action Plan 2016 and the Green Travel Plan. - 6.4 The main issues with regard to air quality in the District are transport related.
+Planning decisions should ensure that any new development in Air Quality Management Areas and Clean Air Zones is consistent with the local air quality action plan. - 8.3 With regard to air quality, promoting sustainable transport and limiting the need to travel are key factors.
+Actively managing patterns of growth in support of these objectives has involved planning for sustainable communities, and it this approach which underpins the Local Plan including Broad Locations and Transport Strategy.
+It should be noted that the Local Plan sits within a wider range of initiatives within the County and District which relate to air quality including: Air Quality Action Plan, Climate Change Action Plan 2016 and the Green Travel Plan. - 8.4 One of the main issues with regard to air quality in the District is transport.
 The AQMAs for SADC are listed below.
 LAQM Annual Status Report 2018 states 'This general trend in concentration reduction from 2013 to 2017 could be due to the continual commitment and progress made by the St Albans City and District Council to improve local air quality with the aim to revoke the declared AQMAs.'
 Please see extracts from the LAQM Annual Status Report 2018 below.
-Table 2.2 which shows 'Progress on measures to improve air quality' can be found at M7xQ6 Appendix 1.
+Table 2.2 which shows 'Progress on measures to improve air quality' can be found at M7viQ8 Appendix 1.